NOAA-ORR-ERD/WebGnomeClient/doc/fate_exercises/ics_209_exercise.rst

 Oil:
 ----

   #.
-Click Oil
+Click Oil to open the ADIOS Oil Database
-  #. type "louis" in the search box
   #.
-Select "LIGHT LOUISIANNA SWEET, BP"
+Type "louis" in the search box
   #.
-Click "More Info" if you want to see the details of the oil.
+Select "LIGHT LOUISIANNA SWEET, BP".
+This will show you the details of the oil.
   #.
-Click "Select" to select the oil.
+Click "Download" to select the oil to use in GNOME.

 Spill:
 ------